APogue/APogue.github.io/_posts/posts/2024-08-16-Campus-safety-problems.md

 	- [Op-ed by Gene Block](https://dailybruin.com/2018/11/18/national-students-for-justice-in-palestine-conference-goes-on-despite-on-campus-protest) argues that pro-Israel delegates should be allowed to participate

-		- As a non-USAC affiliated student org they have no obligation to do this (conflating protected and unprotected activity)
+		- As a non-USAC affiliated student org they have no obligation to do this---[student org constitutions](https://docs.google.com/document/d/1C129AzlLy7CYdq81f2TUWyMaVdpr0V7LHmKVnA1PvoE/edit)

 - The Jewish community has a history of actively engaging with the university